Car Buying Strategies

 Although the tall ride height lets in some wind noise, it is doable for most people.
 And the outward view is immense.
 With wide glass panels all around, you get a commanding view of what is in front of you, in the rear, and to either side.
 Subarus are known for having great outward views due to their mindful construction, and the 2022 Forester does not disappoint in this regard.

-Reasons Not to Buy a 2022 Subaru Forester – The Cons
+Reasons You May Not Like the 2022 Subaru Forester – The Cons

 1. A Weak Base Engine